Long Duration Inspection of GNSS-Denied Environments with a Tethered UAV-UGV Marsupial System: Navigation System

 The trajectory planning improves the initial path obtained by the path planner (see previous section) by solving a non-linear optimization problem that considers the time dimension as well as safety and geometrical constraints.
 The path planning method from the previous section outputs a sequence of collision-free robot positions $\{\mathbf{p}^i_g,\mathbf{p}^i_a\}_{i=1,...,n}$, where $n$ is the trajectory length.
 This sequence, however, does not include time-related information as in (\ref{eq:traj_params}), nor does it consider time or safety constraints.

 The method presented in \cite{smartinezr2023} incorporates time information into the initial path to create an initial trajectory solution.
-To achieve this, the method is spaced equidistantly the waypoints along the path.
+To achieve this, the method spaces the waypoints equidistantly along the path.
 Then, the $\Delta t^{i}$ values are initialized by assigning constant scalar speeds, $v_g$ and $v_a$, to the UGV and UAV paths, respectively.
 Both trajectories use the same $\Delta t^{i}$ to ensure that the UGV and UAV reach each waypoint simultaneously.
 Thus, the value of $\Delta t^{i}$ for each state in (\ref{eq:traj_params}) is the largest value between $\|\mathbf{p}^i_g - \mathbf{p}^{i+1}_g\|/v_g$ and $\|\mathbf{p}^i_a - \mathbf{p}^{i+1}_a\|/v_a$.

 As the trajectory is computed through optimization, we retain most constraints from our method proposed in \cite{smartinezr2023}.
 These include limits on velocity and acceleration, equidistant spacing between consecutive robot poses, maximization of the distance from obstacles for each agent (UGV, UAV, and tether), minimization of trajectory execution time, and maximization of smoothness.